Emperor Xuan of Han: Middle reign

 During the middle stage of his reign, Emperor Xuan's administration continued to be known for the promotion of honest officials who generally cared for the people.
 It was also marked by further fostering of relationships with Xiyu kingdoms, making them strong vassals.
 He was also characterized by attention to detail and willingness to have correspondences with his generals in which he kindly but firmly had concrete discussions with them on proper military strategy in dealing with minority tribes and foreign nations.
-An example could be seen in his correspondences with General Zhao Chongguo (趙充國) in 62 BC to 60 BC when Zhao was on a mission to pacify the Qiang tribes, some of which were rebelling and some of which were considering rebellion.
-Zhao opposed the annihilation strategy that other generals had proposed and which Emperor Xuan had initially approved but instead advocated better treatment of the tribes and establishment of military settlements to better prepare for any future rebellions.
-Eventually, Emperor Xuan agreed, and the Qiang tribes were pacified without major bloodshed.
-Also, after a short foray into magic in 61 BC, Emperor Xuan realized the follies of seeking immortality and abandoned the would-be costly venture (unlike, for example, his great-grandfather Emperor Wu).
+An example could be seen in his correspondences with General Zhao Chongguo (趙充國) in 62 BC to 60 BC when Zhao was on a mission to pacify the Qiang tribes, some of which were rebelling and some of which were considering a rebellion.
+Zhao opposed the annihilation strategy that other generals had proposed.
+Emperor Xuan had initially approved the plan and establish military settlements to better prepare for any future rebellions.
+Eventually, Emperor Xuan agreed to advocated for better treatment of the tribes, and the Qiang tribes were pacified without any major bloodshed.
+Also, after a short foray into magic in 61 BC, Emperor Xuan realized the foolishness of seeking immortality and that pursuing it would be a costly venture (unlike his great-grandfather Emperor Wu and many emperors before him).

 In 64 BC, Emperor Xuan considered creating a new empress.
 At that time, his favorite consorts were Consorts Hua, Zhang, and Wei.
-He seriously considered creating Consort Zhang, the mother of his son Liu Qin (later the Prince of Huaiyang), empress but was still hesitant over the episode in which Empress Huo nearly succeeded in poisoning Crown Prince Shi.
-He then resolved to create an empress who did not have sons of her own and was kind and gentle.
-He created Consort Wang, not one of his favorites, empress, and had her raise Crown Prince Shi as her own.
+He was seriously considering making Consort Zhang, the mother of his son Liu Qin (later the Prince of Huaiyang), empress but he was still a bit traumatized over the fact Empress Huo nearly succeeded in poisoning Crown Prince Shi, and fearing that it would happen again if Consort Zhang were to be made empress.
+He resolved this by choosing to create an empress who did not have a sons of her own, was kind and gentle but hard and strict when time comes and have moral values.
+He created Consort Wang, not one of his favorites consort, empress, and had her raise Crown Prince Shi as her own son.

-That same year, he also changed his name to Xun (詢), to make it easier for the people to carry out "naming taboo" (the avoidance of using the emperor's name in speech or writing), because bing and yi were both common characters that were hard to avoid.
+That same year, he also changed his name to Xun (詢), to make it easier for the people to carry out "naming taboo" (the avoidance of using the emperor's name in speech or writing in respect of the emperor), because bing and yi were both common characters that were hard to avoid.

 In 63 BC, having realized the extent of Bing's contributions to him, Emperor Xuan decided to repay him, and others who were involved in his upbringing, for their kindness.
-Bing and several others, in addition to Zhang He's adopted son, were created, marquesses.
+Bing and several others, in addition to Zhang He's adopted son, were created marquesses.
 The prison guards who had treated him with kindness were also rewarded.
 His nurses Hu and Guo had already died by this point, but their descendants were tracked down and rewarded.